 Please review the following checklist and financial aid information carefully.
 You are responsible for keeping informed of application procedures and meeting all priority dates when applying.

 New students must apply for admission into an eligible degree or certificate program.
 Current students must be pursuing a program that grants a degree or eligible certificate at Lake Washington Institute of Technology (LWTech) to receive financial aid.

 A high school diploma or equivalent, such as a GED certificate, is generally required to receive aid; however, students without a high school diploma or GED certificate may receive aid under certain conditions if they meet "Ability to Benefit" requirements.
 (Examples are passing scores on the COMPASS test or completion of at least six regular program credits).

 If noted on your Student Aid Report that you were selected for verification, you will need to submit a Verification Worksheet.
 (The office will notify you regarding which Worksheet is required.)
-You may also need to provide a 2016 IRS Tax Transcript and all W-2s for yourself, your spouse (if you are married), and your parents (if your parents' information was required on the FAFSA).
-Some students and parents may be able to use the IRS Data Retrieval Tool on the FAFSA website in lieu of providing an IRS Tax Transcript and W-2s.
+You may also need to provide a signed copy of your 2017 Tax Returns and all W-2s for yourself, your spouse (if you are married), and your parents (if your parents' information was required on the FAFSA).
+Some students and parents may be able to use the IRS Data Retrieval Tool on the FAFSA website in lieu of providing a Tax Return and W-2s.
 (The Verification Worksheet is still required.)

 The Verification Worksheets are available online.
 In some cases, additional documentation may be needed due to federal requirements.
 Contact the Financial Aid office at (425) 739-8106 or email the Financial Aid for more information.